School/University Buttons including Cadets

 Victorian Cadet Corps badge with Queen Victoria Crown.
 Courtesy http://www.diggerhistory.info/pages-army-today/cadet-history.htm

-The button belongs to the Victorian Volunteer Cadets Corps, which was agreed upon on 27th March 1884 and formally gazetted on the 23rd January 1885.
+The Victorian Volunteer Cadets Corps, was established on 27th March 1884 and formally gazetted on the 23rd January 1885.

 AWM item REL/18974.001.
 This Victorian Volunteer Cadets buttons on this uniform are backmarked Bowley & Co.